 The main reason you are in college is to learn, but that does not mean you cannot make friends with your classmates.
-Lecture lessons may not be the ideal ground to construct meaningful friendships, but you can do this when assigned on a project with your colleagues.
+Lecture hall seats may not be the ideal ground to construct meaningful friendships, but you can do this when assigned on a project with your classmates.

 Projects can help you discover different traits from your classmates where you can carefully select which friend you would want to keep and whom you would never want to assigned to in a project.

 Besides, you can also find a professional service offering essay help, which will assist in handling assignments.

 Get Involved in College Activities

 As much as you need a friend, it is high time that you went out of your comfort zone and looked for one.
 College grounds have numerous activities all year round, ranging from music concerts, karaoke nights, charity events, and you can get this information on social media or posters around the premises.
 Make use of these fun and learning activities to interact with your peers.

 A simple smile on your face and a warm hello will do the trick.
 Cultivating a friendly and teachable attitude will help draw people to you.
 Once you have developed acquaintances with several friends, it will be upon you to establish which friendships nurture.

 Be Open-Minded and Ready to Learn

 You may be wondering what it means to be open-minded while in college as well have the urge to learn.
 It merely means that you should be interested in learning about what is happening around you.
 For example, you may not tell which team won the Premier League the previous year, but learning a few tricks about how soccer is played, and the general guidelines of playing it will keep a conversation running.

 On the other hand, do not be the know-it-all.
 Display an eagerness to learn from others who may be well versed in a specific field.
 Paying attention while someone explains what they are passionate about can draw them to you and vice versa.